ppapasaikas/SANJUAN/README.txt

 max p value of Hypergeometric test: 0.0001    0.001      0.01     0.3
 XXX                                      1        1         1       1

-The confidence level NC impies no constraints at all.
+The confidence level NC implies no constraints at all.

 Depending on the user's choice of the confidence level, differentially spliced junctions are reported in file